 Nevertheless, several factors, external and internal, must be considered, both in order to explain the present situation and to assess future prospects.

-China’s increasing political, economic, and commercial clout has modified the global outlook, so that some of the most pressing priorities of the region have turned towards achieving greater engagement with the Pacific area.
+China, India, and Russia increasing political, economic, and commercial clout have modified the global outlook so that some of the most pressing priorities of the region have turned towards achieving greater engagement with the Asia-Pacific region.